vkamg/Ironhack-Final-Project/README.md

 ## Overview

-*The goal of this project is to create a program that, when you enter the ingredients you want to cook with, returns the recipes for which you are missing the fewest ingredients and the quickest to prepare
+*The goal of this project is create a recipe dataset using web scraping and then use that dataset in a script that, when you enter the ingredients you want to cook with, returns the recipe for which you have the fewest missing ingredients using most of the introduced ingredients.

 ## Results